-- 3.1 Marketing communications must not materially mislead or be likely to do so. - 3.2 Obvious exaggerations ("puffery") and claims that the average consumer who sees the marketing communication is unlikely to take literally are allowed provided they do not materially mislead. - 3.3 Marketing communications must not omit material information or information required to be included by law.
-This includes providing such information in a way that is unclear or untimely, or in a way that the consumer is unlikely to see or hear it. - Regard will be had to any limitations (e.g. as to time or space) resulting from the means of communication used and steps taken by the marketer to overcome these by providing the information by other means.
-"Material information" is information that the average consumer needs to take an informed transactional decision (as defined in Appendix 1).

-- 11.1 The basis of environmental claims must be clear.
-Unqualified claims could mislead if they omit material information. - 11.2 The meaning of all terms used in marketing communications must be clear to consumers. - 11.3 Absolute claims must be supported by a high level of substantiation.
+- 3.1 Marketing communications must not materially mislead or be likely to do so. - 3.2 Obvious exaggerations ("puffery") and claims that the average consumer who sees the marketing communication is unlikely to take literally are allowed provided they do not materially mislead. - 3.3 Marketing communications must not mislead the consumer by omitting material information.
+They must not mislead by hiding material information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.
+Material information is information that the consumer needs to make informed decisions in relation to a product.
+Whether the omission or presentation of material information is likely to mislead the consumer depends on the context, the medium and, if the medium of the marketing communication is constrained by time or space, the measures that the marketer takes to make that information available to the consumer by other means. - 11.1 The basis of environmental claims must be clear.
+Unqualified claims could mislead if they omit significant information. - 11.2 The meaning of all terms used in marketing communications must be clear to consumers. - Absolute claims must be supported by a high level of substantiation.
 Comparative claims such as "greener" or "friendlier" can be justified, for example, if the advertised product provides a total environmental benefit over that of the marketer's previous product or competitor products and the basis of the comparison is clear. - 11.4 Marketers must base environmental claims on the full life cycle of the advertised product, unless the marketing communication states otherwise, and must make clear the limits of the life cycle.
 If a general claim cannot be justified, a more limited claim about specific aspects of a product might be justifiable.
-Marketers must ensure claims that are based on only part of the advertised product's life cycle do not mislead consumers about the product's total environmental impact. - 11.5 Marketers must not suggest that their claims are universally accepted if a significant division of informed or scientific opinion exists. - 11.6 If a product has never had a demonstrably adverse effect on the environment, marketing communications must not imply that the formulation has changed to improve the product in the way claimed.
+Marketers must ensure claims that are based on only part of the advertised product's life cycle do not mislead consumers about the product's total environmental impact. - 11.5 Marketers must not suggest that their claims are universally accepted if a significant division of informed or scientific opinion exists.

+- 11.6 If a product has never had a demonstrably adverse effect on the environment, marketing communications must not imply that the formulation has changed to improve the product in the way claimed.
 Marketers may, however, claim that a product has always been designed in a way that omits an ingredient or process known to harm the environment. - 11.7 Marketing communications must not mislead consumers about the environmental benefit that a product offers; for example, by highlighting the absence of an environmentally damaging ingredient if that ingredient is not usually found in competing products or by highlighting an environmental benefit that results from a legal obligation if competing products are subject to that legal obligation.